umatrangolo/nio-notes/NOTES.md

 As expected we got a null.
 The accept() call had nothing to connect to and given that now ssc is now in non blocking mode it returned null.

-If we fire up a telent in another window:
+If we fire up a telnet in another window:

    IRL-ML-DUBLIN:~ umatrangolo$ telnet localhost 1090 Trying ::1...